Why is Free Fire Banned in India? – A Complete Detail

 Recap – Why Free Fire Is Banned In India

-In February 2022, the Government of India released a list of 54 apps that also included Garena Free Fire.
-The ban was imposed under Section 16A of the ITA citing reasons of national security.
-The grounds of the ban included links to China and the Indian user data being compromised.
+In February 2022, the Government of India released a list of 54 apps, which included Garena Free Fire.
+The ban was imposed under Section 16A of the ITA, citing national security concerns.
+The reasons for the ban included links to China and the potential compromise of Indian user data.
+Garena has worked to address the concerns of the Indian government and has launched an India-specific version of the game with Indian servers, called Free Fire India.